jannesen/Jannesen.Protocol.SMPP/README.md

 This library implements a basis Short Message Peer-to-Peer protocol.
 It only implements sending SMS messages and receiving delivery reports.

-The library is complete async.
+The library is completly async.

 ## SMPPConnection